 - Medical Expense Supporting Documentation Packet.
-For each discrete medical expense entered on the Medical Expense Worksheet, the Supporting Documentation Packet must include: - (1) A document that demonstrates that the expense is related to one of your eligible conditions as explained below, unless the expense is on the list of Presumptively Compensable Expenses (see Table 1 below); and - (2) A document that demonstrates the amount of the expense that you have paid out-of-pocket, as explained below.
+For each discrete medical expense entered on the Medical Expense Worksheet, the Supporting Documentation Packet must include: - (1) A document that demonstrates that the expense is related to one of your eligible conditions, unless the expense is on the list of Presumptively Compensable Expenses (see Table 1 on page 6); and - (2) A document that demonstrates the amount of the expense that you have paid out-of-pocket.

 When uploading the Supporting Documentation Packet to your claim, select the document type "Medical Expense Supporting Documentation Packet."
-If you fail to include the required supporting documentation, your claim for medical expenses will be denied.
+If you fail to include the required supporting documentation, your amendment will be denied.